kevinexploringgit/certified-kubernetes-administrator-course/docs/15-Mock-Exams/02-Mock-Exam-1.md

       ```
       </details>

-  11. Run the below command to redirect the o/p:
+  11. Use JSON PATH query to retrieve the osImages of all the nodes and store it in a file /opt/outputs/nodes_os_x43kj56.txt.

       <details>